miseeger/NPocoMigrations/README.md

 informations on how to use `NPocoMigrations`.

 ## Releases

+2016-10-30 - 1.0.4 NPocoMigrator now implements IDisposable in order to release the ressources when the migrations are executed from within a using block.

 2016-10-29 - 1.0.3 Constructor of NPocoMigrator can now set the base directory of the migrations.